Back to All Articles

 Volta wins Keyboard Magazine Key Buy award

 From the day it was first announced, Volta set the analog synth world abuzz.
 Now that users and reviewers have had a chance to get their hands on it, waves of accolades are rolling in.
-In their, Keyboard Magazine has given Volta a Key Buy award for technological innovation, concluding: "Volta is so unique that it has no direct competition.
+In their comprehensive review, Keyboard Magazine has given Volta a Key Buy award for technological innovation, concluding: "Volta is so unique that it has no direct competition.
 If you use analog synth gear with a Mac-based DAW, you need Volta."
 If you've been thinking about incorporating analog synths into your audio workstation-based studio to add that rich, coveted sound only true analog synths can deliver, there has never been a better time, thanks to Volta.

 "Volta opens a wormhole between the DAW and analog synth universes.
 It’s an AU (or MAS) plug-in that transforms your mild-mannered audio interfaces into a powerful control voltage converter for use with analog gear."